The Educational Specialist degree in School Psychology is a two-year, post-master’s

 You’ll benefit from their experience as you gain the practical knowledge base to successfully practice as a certified psychologist in primary and secondary education settings.

-As of fall 2018, IUP is one of only four universities in Pennsylvania that offer an EdS degree that is an on-campus, specialist-level program in school psychology approved by the National Association of School Psychologists.
+As of fall 2018, IUP is one of only six universities in Pennsylvania that offer an EdS degree that is an on-campus, specialist-level program in school psychology approved by the National Association of School Psychologists.

 The excellent reputation of IUP’s Educational and School Psychology Department combined with the value of state-university tuition make the IUP EdS program an outstanding choice for those preparing for a career as a school psychologist.